Christian Arboleda

-Christian Arboleda (born 20 February 1997) is an Italian footballer of Colombian descent who plays as a right back for club Olbia.
+Christian Arboleda (born 20 February 1997) is an Italian footballer of Colombian descent who plays as a right-back for club COS Sarrabus Ogliastra.

 Club career

 He made his Serie C debut for Arzachena on 27 August 2017 in a game against Arezzo.

 After playing for the club in the 2017-18 on loan from Perugia, Arboleda joined Serie D club Arzachena permanently in October 2018.
 He left the club again the end of the season.
 However, he rejoined the club on 28 November 2019, signing a deal for the rest of the season.

 On 7 August 2020 he signed with Olbia.
 Arboleda left Olbia in June 2022, and did not play in the first half of the 2022–23 season, before returning to the club on 3 January 2023.

+On 3 August 2025 he joined Serie D side COS Sarrabus Ogliastra.